 Bonnie Britt is a book shepherd—an editor and designer—who guides authors in the publication of their print and digital books.
-She edits and designs books with the goal of producing high-quality print and eBooks to distributors and retailers.
+She edits and designs books with the goal of producing high-quality books for retail distribution.

 “Why They Stay: Sex scandals, deals, and hidden agendas of nine political wives” by Newsday columnist Anne Michaud

 “Last Comforts: Notes from the Forefront of Late Life Care” by former NYT housing columnist Ellen Rand

 “School Crisis Response: Reflections of a Team Leader” by psychologist Jeffrey C. Roth.

 “The Selma Voting Rights Struggle & the March to Montgomery” by Bruce Hartford. https://www.amazon.com/gp/offer-listing/0977800024/

 “Black Life in Old New Orleans” by historian Keith Weldon Medley.